grmlin/gremlinjs-website/src/guides.md

 Gremlins are build by writing a javascript definition and then added to dom elements via a custom data attribute `data-gremlin`.

+** No matter if you define your Gremlins inline or in separate files, add the definitions AFTER including GremlinJS and additional [extensions](#using-extensions).**
 ### HTML
 Adding gremlins to the document is easy.
 Choose a name for your gremlin, eg. *Gizmo*, and add the `data-gremlin` attribute to the dom element of your choice.